5 Questions You Might Be Afraid To Ask Your Pet Sitter

 ● How long has the sitter been doing the job?

-Always the longer the experience the better.
-But, even if the sitter just has let’s say, six months of experience but the sitter is highly recommended by someone you know, then maybe it is worth the try.
+Consistently the longer the experience, the better.
+But, even if the sitter has, let’s say, six months of experience but the sitter is highly recommended by someone you know, then maybe it is worth the try.

-This one is a good basis because being able to handle critical situations is a sign of being knowledgeable in their work.
+This is a reasonable basis because being able to handle critical situations is a sign of being knowledgeable in their work.

 Knowing this information will let the pet owner know how efficient the eligible pet sitter is.
 For example, did the sitter already experience having the pet escape under their watch?
-If so, how does the sitter handle it, and how many times does it happen?
-Make sure to know these important details because this is a big factor that you need to consider in hiring a pet sitter
+If so, how does the sitter handle it, and how often does it happen?
+Know these important details because this is a big factor to consider when hiring a pet sitter

 3. Do you have business credentials and Pet Insurance

-Moreover, professional pet sitters often required ID tags and leashes.
+Moreover, professional pet sitters often require ID tags and leashes.
 This will help pet owners’ minds at ease knowing that the sitter has extra precautions in safetying their pet.

 4. How do you handle needy pets?

 Let’s be realistic, some pets are extra needy!
 Some dogs and cats love to have a longer time for cuddles.
-And it is best if you can find a patient and loving sitter to look after your beloved pet if they are one of the attention-seeking kind of pet.
+And it is best to find a patient and loving sitter to look after your beloved pet if they are one of the attention-seeking kind of pet.
 So make sure that the sitter knows your pet’s behavior and needs.
-For example, your pet love to throw its paws up, whine, and jumps on you just to get noticed.
-Also, if your pet has specific fears of thunder or anything that can trigger their fears like too much noise.
+For example, your pet loves throwing its paws up, whining, and jumping on you just to get noticed also, if your pet has specific fears of thunder or anything that can trigger their fears, like too much noise.

-Another thing, other pets have their special hiding places.
-This usually happens when the sitter is watching your pet in your own house.
-Since your pet knows all the in and outs of the house, having a special place to hide is easy for them.
+Another thing, other pets have their unique hiding places.
+This usually happens when the sitter watches your pet in your house.
+Since your pet knows all the in and outs of the house, having a special hiding place is easy for them.
 Make sure to let your sitter know about it to avoid unnecessary panic.

-A knowledgeable and experienced pet sitter will most likely know how to handle these kinds of situations, but still, let them know everything that can help them.
+A knowledgeable and experienced pet sitter will most likely know how to handle these situations but still let them know everything that can help them.

 5. Do you undergo training?

-Having proper training is not just something that professional pet sitters that are working in a pet sitting business do.
-Serious pet sitters are more likely to undergo training like CPR and behavioral training.
-Whether your pet is a normal pet or a pet with special needs, having a sitter that is well-trained and knowledgeable is very important, especially during unexpected accidents and emergencies.
-That being said, you better ask your pet sitter what they do in the event of an emergency.
+Proper training is not just something professional pet sitters in a pet sitting business do.
+Serious pet sitters are more likely to undergo CPR and behavioral training.
+Whether your pet is a normal pet or a pet with special needs, having a well-trained and knowledgeable sitter is very important, especially during unexpected accidents and emergencies.
+You better ask your pet sitter what they do in an emergency.

 Having unexpected circumstances are indeed inevitable.
 There may come a time when your pet becomes sick while under the sitter’s care, and that happens.
 Hence knowing how the sitter handles this situation is important.
-Ask your sitter if they have experienced medical emergencies in the past, how they handled them, and what is the outcome.
+Ask your sitter if they have experienced medical emergencies, how they handled them, and what the outcome is.

 It is also a plus if your sitter can provide references.
-Testimonies and reviews from the sitter’s current and former clients are very helpful to know how the sitter works.
-Just like any other work, employers would love to know the applicant’s previous work information, so don’t hesitate to ask about this matter.
+Testimonies and reviews from the sitter’s current and former clients are constructive to know how the sitter works.
+Employers would love to know the applicant’s previous work information, like any other work, so don’t hesitate to ask.

 We’re here to help!

 We hope you learned about questions to ask a pet sitter.
-Certainly, your pet’s safety is very important.
+Indeed, your pet’s safety is paramount.
 If you want to know more about Pet Insurance, our team can help you.
 Contact us here at Team AIS in Denver, CO!
 We are happy to provide you with all the information you need!

 DISCLAIMER: Please note that some of Advantage Insurance Solutions’ articles may have affiliate links from the Amazon Associates Program, with no additional charge to the reader.
 Before we publish a review, we utilize and evaluate the products we recommend.
 In addition to the products we’ve personally tested, we’ve received recommendations from many of our readers.
 That said, we want to make sure it is clear that if you use our links to purchase something, we will receive a small compensation from it.
 Thank you.